hendri54/hendri54.github.io/computer_code.md

 [Notes on the Julia language](julia_notes.pdf).
 The purpose is to document solutions that I could not find in the Julia documentation.
 Updated periodically.

 My [github repo](https://github.com/hendri54) contains code for recent projects.
+Newer code is written in Julia.
+Pre-2019 code is written in Matlab.

 The [shared repo](https://github.com/hendri54/shared) contains general purpose Matlab code.
+This is no longer updated.

 Making this code available is a small attempt at reducing duplication, given that [economics lacks a code archive](thoughts/duplication.html).